Canadian Tyre Recycling: Engineering Solutions for the Great White North

 Success Factors

-Canada’s challenging environment and resource-focused economy have driven the development of the world’s most robust tire recycling technology.
-Operations that succeed in Canadian markets demonstrate the capability to serve the most demanding customers globally.
+Canada’s challenging environment and resource-focused economy have driven the development of some of the world’s most robust tyre recycling technology.
+Operations that succeed in Canadian markets demonstrate the capability to serve demanding customers globally.

 ← Back to news